HarvsG/home-assistant.io/source/_integrations/bayesian.markdown

 {% configuration %}
 prior:
   description: >
-    The prior probability of the event (0 to 1).
+     The baseline probability of the event (0 to 1).
 At any point in time (ignoring all external influences) how likely is this event to be occurring?
   required: true
   type: float
 probability_threshold:
   description: >
     The posterior probability at which the sensor should trigger to `on`. use higher values to reduce false positives (and increase false negatives)
-    Note: If the threshold is higher than the prior then the default state will be `off`
+    Note: If the threshold is higher than the `prior` then the default state will be `off`
   required: false
   type: float
   default: 0.5